Releases and Versioning¶

 - The pipeline for the

-- creates a delayed job (one week) which
+- creates a delayed job that at the moment get’s executed instantly which

 merges to